 School District Liability for Child Injury Accidents

-Schools are not just places children go to for learning.
+Schools do not just place children go to for learning.
 They also take part in playground games, physical education and extracurricular activities.
 Thousands of Oregon school children are injured every year, some seriously, in almost as many ways as there are injuries.
-Portland accident lawyers are frequently asked if the school can be held liable when a child is injured on school property.
+Portland injury lawyers are frequently asked if the school can be held liable when a child is injured on school property.
 The honest answer in most cases is “probably not.”

 Oregon, like most other states, has its own rules that grant school districts a certain amount of immunity.
 Even if the school is actually responsible for your child’s injuries and you can prove it, you may not be able to file a lawsuit.
 However, this immunity does have exceptions, so as a parent you need to find out how to determine if the school is liable for injuries to your child.
 For starters, if you can show negligence, extreme negligence or criminal activity as the cause of injuries to your child, you may be able to file a claim against the school.